 If you’re asking yourself, “why is self-care so important?” then I challenge you to experiment and see for yourself.
 The benefits of self-care include happiness, well-being, increased positivity, and optimism, just to name a few.

 Not sure where to start?
 No problem!
-We’ve pulled together 20 amazing ways to practice self-care from bloggers we adore.
+We’ve pulled together 20 amazing self-care tips from bloggers we adore.

-The best way to start practicing self-care is to dive in and figure out what you like.
+The most important of the self-care tips is to dive in and figure out what you like.